Crunchy onion rings! Homemade onion rings, soaked in buttermilk, coated with flour and cornmeal, and deep fried to a golden crisp.

 - 1 1/2 cups all-purpose flour and 1/3 cup cornmeal

-- 3 cups of canola oil, or other high smoke-point oil such as rice bran oil or peanut oil
+- 3 cups of peanut oil, canola oil, or rice bran oil

 1 Coat the onion rings in seasoned buttermilk: In a large bowl, stir together the buttermilk (or yogurt and milk) with 1 1/2 teaspoons salt and 1 teaspoon black pepper.